-Please Note: We currently have two positions open.
+Please Note: We currently have one position open.

 The New Jersey Redevelopment and Housing Law of 1992 requires all commissioners to complete a comprehensive training program consisting of required and elective courses.
 Under NJSA 40A:12A-45, commissioners must complete their training within eighteen months of appointment.
 A certificate of recognition is awarded to participants who successfully complete the program.

 The complete course of study provides commissioners with the opportunity to enhance the knowledge and skills necessary to oversee the operations of housing authorities.
 This series of courses is designed to clarify the scope of authority and decision-making responsibilities.
 It also familiarizes commissioners with state-of-the-art techniques and procedures for managing public housing units and redevelopment activities.